Leica CL vs M Typ 240

-The Leica CL (Typ 7323) and the Leica M (Typ 240) are two digital cameras that were officially introduced, respectively, in November 2017 and September 2012.
+The Leica CL (Typ 7323) and the Leica M (Typ 240) are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2012.
 The CL is a mirrorless interchangeable lens camera, while the M Typ 240 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (CL) and a full frame sensor.
-The CL has a resolution of 24.1 megapixel, whereas the M Typ 240 provides 23.7 MP.
+The cameras are based on an APS-C (CL) and a full frame (M Typ 240) sensor.
+The CL has a resolution of 24.1 megapixels, whereas the M Typ 240 provides 23.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 240 is notably larger (9 percent) than the Leica CL.
 Moreover, the M Typ 240 is substantially heavier (69 percent) than the CL.
 It is noteworthy in this context that the M Typ 240 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.